basarat/typescript-book/docs/testing/jest.md

   "test": "jest"
 }
 ```
-This allows you to run the tests with a simple `npm run test`.
+* This allows you to run the tests with a simple `npm t`.
+* And even in watch mode with `npm t -- --watch`.

 ### Optional: Run jest in watch mode
 * `npx jest -w`